 Bulgaria is a land famous for many things.
 Although it is not a big country, its heart is big, and its wonders await on every corner.
 Its nature - valleys, mountain ranges and endless coastline, is beyond beautiful and attracts numerous visitors every year.
 Its history and culture are at least thirteen hundred years old, leaving the monuments, legends and cultural legacies behind.
 Its beautiful nature is like the people – diverse, protective of its own, but also hospitable to foreign guests.
 The millennia-old treasures speak of Bulgaria`s old soul, its wisdom and thousands of years of existence and development.
 Numerous monuments, which date back to the time when Bulgaria was under the Turkish domination, tell hundreds of stories about heroes, and those stories are a sign of the nation`s persistence, bravery, dauntlessness and determination.
 Today, I would like to talk about three pieces of Bulgaria’s heart, three of our most treasured symbols, which make every Bulgarian proud to call himself a citizen of this country.
 Those are the Damask rose, the Thracian tombs and the Shipka monument of liberty.
 All three of them are located in the same place – in Bulgaria`s heart, literally and figuratively speaking.

 According to a legend, the Damask rose comes from Persia, the current territory of Iran.
 This rose is a symbol of Bulgaria not only because it grows here, but also because of its strong aroma, which makes it a perfect ingredient of expensive perfumes, and in that way brings fame to Bulgaria.
 Every year in May, a festival in praise of the rose, takes place in Bulgaria – exactly when the roses blossom.
-The festival lasts two to three weeks and combines the pageants in which the Queen and the Princess of the Roses are chosen, the creative-writing and drawing contests, concerts, as well as a glorious ending in the form of a colorful parade.
+The festival lasts three to four weeks and combines the pageants in which the Queen and the Princess of the Roses are chosen, the creative-writing and drawing contests, concerts, as well as a glorious ending in the form of a colorful parade.

 Bulgaria is located geographically in a transit-place, where many different cultures meet.
 This is why one could see a lot of traces different groups of people left, when they passed through our land over the time.
 The Thracian tribes were among those groups, and they left many traces.
 Many Thracian tombs, full of golden treasures are proof of that.
 One of them, considered to be the oldest golden treasure in the world, even preceding the Egyptian civilization, was found near Varna, a town located on the seaside.
 It was dated back 7000 years ago.
 But the most famous Thracian tombs are located in the Rose Valley.